evmin/camel-kubernetes-demo/readme.md

 ### Overview

-The presented blueprint is a [widely recognised Camel / Springboot combination](https://egkatzioura.com/2017/11/20/spring-boot-and-apache-camel/) that implements a simple integration scenario:
+The presented blueprint is a [widely recognised Camel / Spring Boot combination](https://egkatzioura.com/2017/11/20/spring-boot-and-apache-camel) that implements a simple integration scenario:

 - Camel consumes a message from Google PubSub subscription
 - Transforms the data